meteor/galaxy-docs/content/logs.md

 - All: for the combined view.
 - App: for application-specific messages and errors.
-- Service: for messages generated during the build process.
+- Service: for messages generated during the build process, and messages saying that a container is starting or stopping.
 - Errors: exclusively for errors, which are flagged in red in other tab views.

 Breakdown by tab will be especially useful if you have multiple containers running, and are regularly deploying.